ss2552/Guide_3DS/docs/nl_NL/troubleshooting-post-install.md

     - Zet je console aan
     - If you were successful, the console will boot to an "update your system" screen
 5. Follow the [CTRTransfer](ctrtransfer) guide
-6. For further support, ask for help at [r/3ds on Discord](https://discord.gg/3ds)
+6. For further support, ask for help at [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp)

 :::